-Tina possesses skills that are a unique blend of lifelong artistic ability, mixed with business, cat petting, meditation, theoretical gardening, aspiring apiary work, being an only child, dressing in black, loving tattoos, and looking serious in photographs.
+Tina possesses skills that are a unique blend of lifelong artistic ability mixed with business savvy.
+She is an experienced cat hugger who is dedicated to meditation, a theoretical gardener, an aspiring apiary worker, an only child who doesn't understand twins.
+Tina loves dressing in black, tattoos, and is always trying to look serious in photographs.

 After 6 weeks you should be fully healed and can go back to your usual activities.
 Remember to always wear sunscreen to protect your tattoo and to limit fading.